-As the year is coming to a close, I know many of you will be thinking about your race calendar for next year.
 Whether you’re a new or experienced runner, the half marathon is an ideal distance to include in your yearly plan.
 It’s enough of a challenge to train for, but not so much that it kills your schedule.
-If you’re local to New England, check out these awesome Massachusetts half marathons to consider running next year!
+If you’re local to New England, check out these awesome Massachusetts half marathons to consider running in the coming year!

-And of course, if you need any help training for these races, don’t hesitate to check out one of these training plans:
+And of course, if you need any help training for these races, don’t hesitate to check out any of our free training plans, including:

 - 20 week half marathon training plan